dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## Scenarios that JsonSerializer currently doesn't support

-Workarounds may be possible for some of the following scenarios, but they would be relatively difficult or impractical to implement.
+Workarounds are possible for the following scenarios, but some of them would be relatively difficult to implement.
+Code samples for workarounds are not available for these scenarios.

 ### Types without built-in support